Amblyseius cucumeris - A.cucumeris - Natural and Organic Thrip and Mite Control

 About 60% are female.
 Well-fed females will lay up to 3 eggs per day for 35 days.
-Their eggs are round, transparent and 0.14mm (0.01 inch) in diameter and usually deposited on hairs on the underside of leaves.
-Cucumeris adults and immatures are shipped with a bran carrier.
+Their eggs are tiny .01 round, transparent and usually deposited on the bottom of leaves.
+Cucumeris are shipped as adults, immatures and eggs.
 They are available in two types of packaging:

-Slow release bags - containing approximately 30mL.
-(1/8 cup) of carrier with predators and a food source.
-The bags act as miniature breeding units and are hung on plants throughout the area.
-Over four weeks, each bag can produce over 1000 predators under good conditions.
+Slow release hanging sachets bags - containing approximately 1,000 A.cucumeris predatory mites and a food source.
+The bags are designed to be breeding habitats and are hung on plants.
+Over four weeks, each bag can produce over 1,000 predators.

 Lifespan of Cucumeris:

-A complete life cycle takes 10-12 days at 68° F. Newly hatched larvae do not feed until they molt at 2 days old.
-They feed for another 7 days before becoming adults.
+A complete life cycle takes 10-12 days.
+They feed 7 days before becoming adults.
 Adults live for up to 30 days.